By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Quick answer: Florida residency for tax purposes requires 184+ days physical presence in Florida per tax year, a Declaration of Domicile filed under Florida Statutes §222.17, and severance of meaningful ties with the prior state — driver’s license, voter registration, primary banking, healthcare providers — documented in an audit-ready file.
 The 183-day rule is the floor, not the ceiling.

 Florida residency rules for high net worth taxpayers can be the single most powerful tax planning move available to high earners moving from California, New York, or other high-tax states.
 For high-net-worth families with primary homes in high-tax states like New York, California, Massachusetts, Illinois, or New Jersey, establishing Florida residency is one of the most powerful estate and income tax planning moves available.
+Californians planning the exit itself can follow our leaving California taxes departure checklist.
+Families who intend to sell a concentrated low basis position after the move should also look at how a charitable remainder trust interacts with residency, because the state layer and the funding sequence affect each other.

 No state income tax.
 No state estate or inheritance tax.
 Strong asset protection rules, including a homestead exemption that is the broadest in the country.
 And in Naples, the lifestyle is the part that closes the deal.